-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2023 to 2024 academic year.

-Our internal assessments during 2022/23 and end of Key Stage tests and assessments show that the performance of disadvantaged pupils has improved and the gap between those pupils who are supported by pupil premium and who are not has narrowed.
+Our internal assessments during 2023/24 and end of Key Stage tests and assessments show that the performance of disadvantaged pupils has improved and the gap between those pupils who are supported by pupil premium and who are not has narrowed.
 The achievement of those pupils who are supported by pupil premium GLD, and met the phonics threshold in Year 1, KS1 and KS2 has improved.

-Although there has been significant progress, the outcomes we aimed to achieve in the Pupil Premium Strategy 2022/2023 have not been fully realised.
+Although there has been significant progress, the outcomes we aimed to achieve in the Pupil Premium Strategy 2023/2024 have not been fully realised.
 Quality first teaching needs to remain focused on ensuring the pupils embed and apply the basic skills in English and maths.

-The Assistant Headteachers who were previously non-class based have continue to teach a class.
-As they are exemplary practitioners, they will raise standards for all pupils, especially the disadvantaged.
-This will be enhanced with targeted corrective teaching for reading, writing and maths, as well as additional 1 to 1 reading, phonics, spelling, timetables and reasoning sessions.
+The Assistant Headteachers are exemplary practitioners, they will raise standards for all pupils, especially the disadvantaged.
+They will act as role models and mentors for the staff in their Phases.
+This will continue to be enhanced with targeted corrective teaching for reading, writing and maths, as well as additional 1 to 1 reading, phonics, spelling, timetables and reasoning sessions.